SCDH/oxbytei/docs/updateHeader.md

 </titleStmt>
 ```

-So, Leave away the star.
+So, leave away the star.

 TODO: Should there be more complex tagging added?
 Or should there be
 feature added to reproduce subtrees in the local document, for which